Making sure that your website ranks well on search engines is essential because organic traffic can generate a lot of leads.

 Additionally, search engines may struggle with duplicate content.
 That means that they might not go onboard with pages which report the same information.
 But because they treat putyourdomainhere.com as a separate website from www.putyourdomainhere.com, they might interpret the same page on the two sites as duplicate content.

-In this case, it is also worth considering a 301 redirect on one of the sites that points at your favorite version!
+In this case, it is also worth considering a 301 redirect on one of the sites that point at your favourite version!

 We all agree on the fact that a 404 error is extremely annoying.
 But you can easily personalize your 404 pages in basically every environment.
 If you’re not sure how to do that, simply search for “404 custom page” in connection with your website technology.